List of Gunsmith Cats characters

-Gunsmith Cats (ガンスミス キャッツ, Gansumisu Kyattsu) is a Japanese seinen manga series written and illustrated by Kenichi Sonoda.
-It was published in Kodansha's Afternoon from 1991 to 1997 and was followed between 2004 and 2008 by a sequel series Gunsmith Cats Burst which included the same characters and situations.
+Gunsmith Cats (stylized in all caps) is a Japanese manga series written and illustrated by Kenichi Sonoda.
+It was published in Kodansha's seinen manga magazine Monthly Afternoon from December 1990 to April 1997.
+It was followed by a sequel series, titled Gunsmith Cats Burst (stylized in all caps), published in Monthly Afternoon from July 2004 to September 2008 and including the same characters and situations.

-The series describes the adventures of young women fighting crime in Chicago, Illinois and across the Midwestern United States.
+The series describes the adventures of young women fighting crime in Chicago and across the Midwestern United States.

 Main characters

 Rally Vincent

 Irene "Rally" Vincent (アイリーン・ラリー・ビンセント, Airīn Rarī Binsento) is a gunshop owner by trade, Rally dabbles in bounty hunting to pay the bills.
 Her father was an Olympic-level marksman who taught Rally about firearms while running a gun store called Gunsmith Cat in Chicago.
 Her mother, who had wanted Rally to be a violinist, opposed everything to do with guns and eventually was murdered at the store by robbers when trying to file divorce papers on her husband.
 After her father disappeared to search for her mother's murderers, Rally took over the store as her own venture, and recruited Minnie May as an assistant.
 Upon making May a partner, the shop became known as "Gunsmith Cats".

 A bit reserved when it comes to men, Rally feels most comfortable when discussing firearms.
 Although her age is 19, her records state that she is 21, the legal age to operate gun shops in Chicago.
 Her weapon of choice is a first version CZ-75 and she also carries a concealed pistol.
 Rally drives a blue 1967 model Shelby Mustang Cobra GT500 with white racing stripes, which she cherishes until its destruction in Gunsmith Cats Burst, when it is replaced by a heavily modified Mustang II Cobra.
 When quarreling with Rally, Minnie May implied that guns and cars were sex substitutes for the virginal Rally; there is arguably an erotic undertone to her fondness for guns and cars.

 Rally's father is Indian and her mother was English.
 As a result, she has dark blue eyes, dusky skin, and dark hair.
 She is highly skilled in hand-to-hand combat, with great speed and physical agility, and is an expert but reckless driver.
 Although she does not always respect the letter of the law, she has a strong moral sense of right and wrong and is reluctant to kill unless absolutely necessary.
 An excellent marksman, she often targets her opponents' trigger fingers or crucial components of their guns in combat rather than going for a lethal shot.
 As a result, she has sometimes been hunted by criminals angry at their mutilation at her hands.